unibrowser/unibrowser/README.md

 ...
 ```

+### Data and Additional Files
+All additional files required by the python scripts live under the `etc/` directory.

 ### Running the Scripts
 All scripts should be run from the root of the repository.
 For example, if you want to run the free food data extractor, run `python scraping/tweetextractor.py`.